 Mike Keith has broadcast every play of all 475 Titans games (preseason, regular season and post-season) since 1999 and was actually part of the Tennessee Oilers Radio Network in 1997-98.
 He has worked for the Titans organization for 25 years!

 Dave McGinnis spent 44 years as a football coach, 31 of those years in the NFL.
 "Coach Mac" has proven to be a natural broadcaster.
 With a keen ability to simplify the most complicated parts of football while making the game entertaining, Coach Mac has become the connection for Titans Radio listeners.

 So why is Dave McGinnis known as "The Most Interesting Man in the NFL"?
 Because he is.

 Dave McGinnis has relationships with people on all 32 NFL teams, in the NFL office in New York, among local and national media, and with celebrities of every sort.
 He knows something about all parts of the country, can point you to the best restaurants and places to visit across the land and can recite cultural, entertainment and historical facts about anywhere that he has ever visited.
 Coach Mac is amazing!

 But Mike and Coach Mac are not the entire Titans Radio team.

-Rhett Bryan returns for his 24th year on the broadcast to serve as executive producer.
-He will co-host Titans Radio's one-hour pregame show, "Titans Countdown" with Amie Wells, who is in her ninth season with the Titans.
+Rhett Bryan returns for his 25th year on the broadcast to serve as executive producer.
+He will co-host Titans Radio's one-hour pregame show, "Titans Countdown" with Amie Wells, who is in her tenth season with the Titans.
 During the games, she serves as the team's sideline reporter.